velo-by-wix/velo-sync/README.md

 ![license MIT](https://img.shields.io/github/license/yoavaa/velo-sync)
 ![build for Velo by Wix](https://img.shields.io/badge/Built%20for-Velo%20by%20Wix-blue)

-Also, in the npx commands the tool is velo-sync.
-I think the tool and repo names should match that. */

 The `velo-sync` tool imports data into a collection on a Wix site.
 The tool syncs database items and media files (images, videos, audio files or documents) making them available in a wix data collection.